 It is the transitions that are difficult in life.
 Or maybe I should say, It is the transitions that we don’t pay close enough attention to in life.
 Think about putting together a puzzle from the photo above.
 You have this one-piece with multiple colors on it, and you cannot figure out where it goes for the life of you.
 It almost seems like it is from another puzzle and not a part of this photo.
 Later you find just the perfect place for it, and everything seems to come together.

-If we were to really think about it, we’re always in transition.
-We move from one location to another, we drive, walk, or use public transportation to get ourselves to another place.
+If we think about it, we’re always in transition.
+We move from one location to another; we drive, walk, or use public transportation to get ourselves to another place.
 But I am talking about another type of transition.
-I’m thinking about those times in your life when you’ve really moving into something different.
-For an adolescent it might be going into the next grade, going on the high school, or college.
-We don’t often think about the effect that changing times have on our lives.
-In a bigger sense we are living in changing times on the planet.
+I’m thinking about those times in your life when you’ve moved into something different.
+For an adolescent, it might be going into the next grade, high school, or college.
+We don’t often think about changing times’ effect on our lives.
+In a larger sense, we live in changing times on the planet.

-It is when things don’t really make sense.
-From the performers place, they may have had the melody and suddenly their part makes no sense at all.
-Some of the notes they are playing even sound like wrong notes, and the rhythms become more complex and don’t seem to represent anything that has come previously.
+It is when things don’t make sense.
+From the performers’ place, they may have had the melody, and suddenly their part makes no sense at all.
+Some of the notes they are playing sound like wrong notes, and the rhythms become more complex and don’t seem to represent anything that has come previously.
 How does this apply to us here on the planet?
-The things we do day-to-day, which may even seem mundane and unimportant add to our tool box from which we can draw our strength, our determination when we need it.
+The things we do day-to-day, which may even seem mundane and unimportant, add to our toolbox from which we can draw our strength, our determination when we need it.

 Things like being on time, doing our homework every day, doing our best, being friendly to others, being helpful may seem unimportant until they need to find that strength in themselves, and it isn’t there because they never bothered to build it up.

 I will continue this thread on the next posting.
 Would you mind reading one?
 Here is the link to Part II, Transitions – II – Dr. Rich Patterson (pattersonphd.com)